 Notice.
 In misdemeanor cases the client may not need to be present in court since attorney Pflaum does all the work.

-Typically the client may not have complied with a term of probation or may have been charged with a new criminal offense.
+Typically the client may not have appeared in court when he or she was given notice to do so, or failed to comply with a term of probation or may have been charged with a new criminal offense.

-Attorney Pflaum and his staff then confirm if there is in fact a bench warrant and in which court, and for what reason according to the court file.
-Attorney Pflaum arranges with the court clerk to have the bench warrant matter placed on the judge’s court calendar as soon as possible.
+Attorney Pflaum and his staff then confirm the existence of a bench warrant and in which court.
+Attorney Pflaum contacts the court clerk to arrange to have the bench warrant matter placed on the judge’s court calendar as soon as possible.

 Attorney Pflaum prepares for the bench warrant hearing by learning everything he can about the client including background, present and past employment, military status, family support, mental health or physical health issues, and other positive aspects of their life.